Master Service Agreement: Everything You Must Know

 The most common areas you'll see MSAs are in marketing and finance or human resources, as one party or company is provided support that's open-ended to another one.
 Once an MSA is put in place, and deals are negotiated or services are added, the companies often write up agreements such as a contract or a statement of work to define what the particular service area is according to the MSA.

 If you need help with your master service agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.